Gray-Box Nonlinear Feedback Optimization: Design of the Gray-Box Controller

 where $\bar{\epsilon} > 0$.
 In this case, we select a constant $C > 0$ and use the following vanishing combination coefficient

-\textit{Case 2: Asymptotically Accurate Sensitivity} Online estimation techniques can be incorporated to generate increasingly accurate estimates of sensitivities based on the trajectory of the plant~\eqref{eq:sys_map}.
-However, we may not always learn sensitivities sufficiently fast due to measurement errors, lack of covariance data, etc. For instance, the estimation error of the sensitivity may decrease as
+\textit{Case 2: Asymptotically Accurate Sensitivity} Online estimation techniques can be incorporated to generate increasingly accurate sensitivity estimates based on plant trajectories.
+However, we may not always learn sensitivities sufficiently fast due to measurement errors, lack of covariance data, etc. For instance, the estimation error may decrease as

 where $\bar{\epsilon}' > 0$ is an error bound.
-It implies that the estimate $\hat{H}_k$ asymptotically converges to $H_k$, but the convergence rate is not quite fast.
-In this case, we choose a constant $C'>0$ and leverage the following vanishing combination coefficient
+In other words, the estimate $\hat{H}_k$ asymptotically converges to $H_k$, but the convergence rate is not sufficiently fast.
+In this case, we choose a constant $C>0$ and tune $\alpha_k$ according to